 Note: In determining to what extent something can reasonably be regarded as matching any of the old interests, one of the factors to consider is the respective market values of that thing and of the old interests.

-(3) Subsection 83A-35(8) (about the 3 year rule) is taken to apply to the \ESS interests.
+- (3) Subsection 83A-35(8) (about the 3 year rule) is taken to apply to the ESS interests. - (4) Subsections (2) and (3) only apply if the new interests relate to ordinary shares.